Skip to main content

 Overview

 Nepal is a landlocked Himalayan country in South Asia bordered by India and China.
-It has a population of 30 million and contains eight of the world's ten highest peaks, including Mount Everest the highest mountain in the world.
+It has a population of about 30 million and contains eight of the world's ten highest peaks, including Mount Everest the highest mountain in the world.
 Kathmandu is its capital and largest city.

 Bilateral relations

-A new Trade and Investment Framework Arrangement (TIFA) was signed on the margins of the Indian Ocean Conference in February 2024.
+A Trade and Investment Framework Arrangement (TIFA) was signed on the margins of the Indian Ocean Conference in February 2024.

 High-level visits and meetings